MTCodes01/HVH-Health-Vigilance-Hub/README.md

    - **Django ORM:** Efficiently manages and queries the database to store user data, health records, and AI model inputs/outputs.

 ---

-Feel free to contribute to this transformative project or provide feedback to help us improve further.
-Let us know if you have suggestions for additional features or enhancements!